 According to the Abortion Pill Rescue Network, there have been successful reversals when treatment begins within 72 hours of taking the first drug, mifepristone.
 But again, the sooner the reversal process begins, the higher the rate of effectiveness in saving a pregnancy.

 If you have only taken the first drug in the abortion pill method, it may not be too late!
 You need to call the Abortion Pill Rescue Network at 1-877-558-0333 as soon as possible.
 Tell them you wish to try APR and they will put you in touch with a provider in your area.

 Contact Your Options Medical for the medical pre-testing required prior to an abortion.
 We offer our services at no cost to you.
-We also provide telemedicine visits so you can speak directly with a nurse at no cost to you.
+We also provide telehealth visits so you can speak directly with a nurse at no cost to you.